-Baca was founded eleven years ago by Richard Coutts.
-Our office is open plan and convivial We share ideas and knowledge.
-We love our clients to visit us in our office and be a key part of the design team.
+Richard Coutts co-founded Baca in 2003 and since 2016 is the Team Principal of the practice.
+The team around him are brought together in their enthusiasm for designing at all scales in response to water-based themes, including flood resilience.
+Our office is open plan and convivial.
+We share ideas and knowledge.
+We love our clients to visit us in our office and become a key part of the design team.

-Baca Architects were founded in 2003 with the aim of integrating landscape, building science and low carbon technology to create beautiful enduring architecture and cities.
-Baca Architects has established a core specialism in waterfront and water architecture.
+Baca Architects were founded in 2003 with the aim of integrating landscape, and low carbon technology to create beautiful enduring architecture and cities.
+Baca Architects has gone on to establish a core specialism in waterfront architecture and flood resilience.

-Now, after 13 years of practice, Baca has delivered numerous innovative and award winning projects across a range of sectors in the UK and abroad.
+Now, more than a decade of practice later, Baca has delivered numerous innovative and award-winning projects across a range of sectors in the UK and abroad.
 Over this period, the practice has maintained a 100% planning record from small one-off schemes on highly sensitive sites to managing complex and challenging issues for large masterplans for hundreds of homes.

 John is an internationally experienced architect who has developed strong environmental strategies in practice, teaching and research.
 His recent research has focussed on façade design and the relationship between infrastructure and urbanism.